anoadragon453/qubes-file-trust/doc/documentation.md

 ## Unit tests

-Unit tests are included in the unit-tests folder.
+Unit tests are included in the tests folder.

-GUI-based unit tests are done with the [Dogtail](https://gitlab.com/dogtail/dogtail) library.
+GUI-based tests are done with the [Dogtail](https://gitlab.com/dogtail/dogtail) library.